Latent Gaussian Count Time Series: More on Hermite coefficients and link functions

 \begin{Remark} Assuming that the $g_{k}$ are evaluated through (\ref{e:herm-coef-expr-numer}), their asymptotic behavior as $k \to \infty$ can be quantified.
 We focus on $g_{k}(k!)^{1/2}$, whose squares are the link coefficients.
 The asymptotic relation for Hermite polynomials states that $H_m(x) \sim e^{x^2/4} (m/e)^{m/2} \sqrt{2} \cos(x \sqrt{m} - m\pi/2)$ as $m \to \infty$ for each $x \in \RR$.
 Using this and Stirling's formula ($k! \sim k^k e^{-k} \sqrt{2 \pi k}$ as $k \to \infty$) show that

 Numerically, this approximation, which does not involve Hermite polynomials, was found to be accurate for even moderate values of $k$.
 It implies that $k! g_{k}^2$ decays (up to a constant) as $k^{-3/2}$.
-While this might seem slow, these coefficients are multiplied by $\gamma_{Z}(h)^k=\rho_Z(h)^k$ in (\ref{e:Y-X-cov}), which decay geometrically in $k$ to zero, except in degenerate cases when $|\rho_Z(h)|=1$. \end{Remark}
+While this might seem slow, these coefficients are multiplied by $\gamma_{Z}(h)^k=\rho_Z(h)^k$ in (\ref{e:Y-X-cov}), which decay geometrically in $k$ to zero, except in degenerate cases where $|\rho_Z(h)|=1$. \end{Remark}

-The computation and behavior of the link coefficients $\ell_{k}$ are now examined for several families of marginal distributions.
+The computation and behavior of the link coefficients $\ell_{k}= k! g_k^2/\gamma_X(0)$ in (\ref{e:Y-X-cor-func}) are now examined for several families of marginal distributions (recalled in the beginning of Section \ref{a:simulations}).
 Figure \ref{f:coeffs-pois-nb} shows plots of $\ell_{k}$ on a vertical log scale over a range of parameter values for $k\in\{1,\ldots,5\}$ for the Poisson and negative binomial (with $r=3$) distributions.
 A number of observations are worth making.

 Since $\sum_{k=1}^\infty \ell_{k} = 1$ and $\ell_k \geq 0$ by construction, the parameter values in Figure \ref{f:coeffs-pois-nb} with $\log(\ell_{1})$ close to $0$ (or $\ell_{1}$ close to $1$) implies that most of the ``weight" in the link coefficients is contained in the first coefficient, with higher order coefficients being considerably smaller and decaying with increasing $k$.
 This takes place in the approximate ranges $\lambda>1$ for the Poisson distribution and $p\in (0.1,0.9)$ in the negative binomial distribution with $r=3$.
 Such cases will be called {\it ``condensed''}.
 As shown in Section \ref{s:model-link-func} below, $L(u)$ in the condensed case is close to $u$.
 In the condensed case, correlations in $\{ Z_t \}$ and $\{ X_t \}$ are similar.